bytemind-de/edge-sq-display-simulator/README.md

 * Adjust colors as needed
 * Discover how your website/app looks like on a modern mobile phone display

+### Known issues

+* Since the child app (the app started via 'App URL') runs in an iframe of the parent page it might not look exactly like the mobile version.
+This depends on how the child app reacts to the browser 'User-Agent' and viewport scaling.
+* If you need to simulate a different 'User-Agent' e.g. of a mobile browser you can use this SEPIA open-source browser extension for Chrome: [SEPIA Framework Tools](https://github.com/SEPIA-Framework/sepia-browser-extensions)

 ## Screenshots

 <p align="center">